nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>

 ### Saving the data
-DearJim data are saved on the hard disk automatically after any command that changes the data.<br>
+Data in DearJim is automatically saved on the hard disk after any command that changes the data is executed.<br>
 There is no need to save manually.

 ## FAQ

 **Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous *DearJim* folder.
+**A**: Install the app on the other computer.
+Upon starting DearJim, an empty data file is created.
+Overwrite the contents of the data file with the data file in your previous *DearJim* folder.

 **Q**: How do I install the program?<br>
 **A**: Double-click the DearJim.jar file.